AdaCore/learn/intro_to_ada.rst

 .. gusthoff: This sounds like an interesting feature in Ada.
 However, the example above looks a little bit artificial, so the reader might not get an idea where this can be used in the "real world".

 .. amiard: That's arguably the problem with synthetic examples in courses like this.
 If you have a better idea involving the concepts we've already seen in this class, feel free to add it.
 One other option that we have is to wait after the section on subprograms to talk about this.
-Or even bztter, revisit after subprograms, in the "more about types" section, and put a link to that here.
+Or even better, revisit after subprograms, in the "more about types" section, and put a link to that here.

 When you inherit a type, what we call primitive operations are inherited.
 While we will at some point get into the nitty-gritty of what a `primitive operation